Are you ready for a challenge?

 Find their yellow umbrellas.

 Wanna learn more from yours truly?
 I have quite a few umbrellas.
 For you, some of them might be yellow, and others may be black.
-To access my umbrella collection, sign up for blog updates all about animal behaviour management, and I will also keep you posted about my upcoming free webinars and online courses.
+To access my umbrella collection, sign up for blog updates all about animal behaviour management, and I will also keep you posted about my upcoming free webinars and online courses about how to get happy, reasonably well behaved animals that thrive in the care of people.

 Carney et al., (2010).
 Power posing brief nonverbal displays affect neuroendocrine levels and risk tolerance.